Bundle up for our United Way campaign

 “The sadness at the loss of Mansour, Mari and Jaya has been profound both personally and across our University community,“ says Feridun Hamdullahpur, president and vice-chancellor.
 “As we recognize our graduating students, we felt it important to celebrate the academic and personal contributions of each of these wonderful individuals to honour their memories.
 The University of Waterloo is most certainly a better place having had them as part of our community.”

 Waterloo awarded Gupta an honorary Bachelor of Applied Science degree in September 2020 before she lost her battle with a rare form of cancer.
-In addition to her degree, the Nanotechnology Engineering student also received her iron ring, a significant milestone for every engineer, at a special virtual ceremony attended by Hamdullahpur and Mary Wells, dean of engineering.
+Her degree was granted at a special virtual ceremony attended by President Hamdullahpur and Mary Wells, dean of engineering.
+The Nanotechnology Engineering student also received her iron ring, a significant milestone for every engineer.

 “Everyone in the Faculty of Engineering was deeply saddened by Jaya’s passing,” said Wells.
 “It was an honour to have the opportunity to come together and celebrate her Waterloo Engineering and many other accomplishments.
 Our hearts are with her family and friends.”